 It was also heartening to have in the audience Dolores Gavin from Irish Health Hour, Jennifer Reidy from Compassion Fatigue Ireland – Treasa Hanniffy, mental health advocate and Life Coach from The Key To You, Sinead Carroll from Mini Media & Irish Blogger Agency and Kieran O Malley of Galway Player and the Connacht Hotel.

-A special mention must also go to Emma’s sole mate, Siobhan Monerawela, whose friendship and organizational skills have been instrumental in Emma’s turnaround.
+A special mention must also go to Emma’s soul mate, Siobhan Monerawela, whose friendship and organizational skills have been instrumental in Emma’s turnaround.

 Emma finished the day with an inspiring piece from a global phenomenon.
 I won’t spill the beans in case you might be attending Emma’s shows in Cork or Dublin – but I will say this: the Emma Murphy Roadshow is not to be missed.

-To everyone who attended The Emma Murphy roadshow in Galway last Saturday; thanks a million for a magical day
+To everyone who attended The Emma Murphy roadshow in Galway; thanks a million for a magical day